To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 - Loose Teeth: Teeth can become loose from trauma or infection.
 Loose teeth can become lost teeth without intervention.

 - Tooth Decay: Cavities can lead to rotten teeth or a tooth infection.
+One affected tooth can lead to many if prompt treatment is not given.

 Unfortunately, your dog can’t tell you if his tooth is hurting.
 If you notice any of these signs, your dog could be experiencing tooth pain: